 A recent client testimonial: “I’m discovering my voice and learning to trust myself.
 Thank you !”

-I also offer developmental editing, copy editing, and manuscript review.
 I work with fiction (all genres), biography, memoir, articles, humanities texts, and adaptation of academic works for a general audience.
 I’ve developed and taught writing workshops since 2006.
 I am a working fiction writer, and I also review books for the Philadelphia Inquirer and other venues.
 My MFA is from Vermont College of Fine Arts.

 My client, Kathleen R. Sands, is about to release her collection of short stories as a Metabook, an app for IPad.
 The Face Phantom was inspired by exhibits at Philadelphia’s Mutter Museum. –David Sedaris writes, it “nimbly walks the line between elegant and creepy.”

 Check out The Beautiful Name, my short story collection!
 (New stories brewing!)